Laurin B. Weissinger

 Bio

-Laurin B. Weissinger teaches at the Fletcher School, Tufts University, focusing on socio-technical cyber security.
+Laurin B. Weissinger teaches at the Department of Computer Science, Tufts University, focusing on security, artificial inteligence, risk, complex systems, digital trust, and the socio-technical dimension.
 He is also the Cybersecurity Fellow and an ISP Visiting Fellow at Yale Law School.

-Laurin studies and teaches cybersecurity from a holistic socio-technological perspective and utilizes multidisciplinary methods to explore the technical, social, and political aspects of cybersecurity in practice, as well as global cyber governance.
+Laurin studies and teaches cybersecurity from a socio-technological perspective, which integrates technical and social/organizational elements.
+He utilizes multidisciplinary methods to explore the technical, social, organizational, and political aspects of cybersecurity, AI, and risk in practice, as well as global cyber governance.
+Recently, he has also looked into the interactions between security, AI, privacy, and standards.

-Laurin’s research and policy work are informed by his fifteen years working in IT as a systems administrator and architect in the healthcare industry, as well as in technology consulting.
+Laurin’s research and policy work are informed by his seventeen years working in IT as a systems administrator, architect, and security consultant in the healthcare industry, as well as in technology consulting.

 Laurin received his DPhil (PhD) from University of Oxford, where he conducted an in-depth study of trust assurance in cybersecurity.
 Additionally, Laurin holds an MSc from Oxford, an MPhil from the University of Cambridge, and a BA from University of Birmingham.
-Laurin is a Certified Information Systems Security Professional (CISSP).
+Laurin holds a number of professional certifications in security and privacy (CISSP, CCSP, HCISPP, CISM, CISA, CRISC, CIPT, CIPM, CIPP/E, CIPP/US).

 Other Profiles and Affiliations